 In the laboratory portion of the course, students will collaborate to survey the invertebrate biodiversity of two important shallow-water habitats in and around Wee Wee Cay: seagrass beds and mangrove.

 Additional costs and considerations: This course includes 12 days at Calabash Caye Field Station in Belize.
 BU tuition does cover all housing and food costs while in Belize.
-Students will be responsible for round trip airfare from Boston to Belize City, which is organized by the BU Marine Program.
+Students are responsible for round trip airfare from Boston to Belize City, which is organized by the BU Marine Program.